-All visitors and late-arriving students will be required to show their identification to the guard in the main lobby in the front of the school.
-Visitors will be issued a visitor badge and must then report to the Main Office in order to be announced to their destination.
-The security office is located in the Main Office corridor.
-The security staff will assist students with parking complaints, thefts, and identification cards.
-In order to provide for a safe environment for all, surveillance cameras are used throughout the building in common areas such as the library, halls, cafeteria, parking lot, and outside campus.
-A Fairfield police officer is assigned to be present at FLHS every day to serve as both a resource to students and as security.
+- All visitors and late-arriving students will be required to show their identification to the guardin the main lobby in the front of the school.
+Visitors will be issued a visitor badge and must then report to the Main Office in order to be announced to their destination. - The security office is located in the Main Office corridor. - The security staff will assist students with parking complaints, thefts, and identification cards.
+In order to provide for a safe environment for all, surveillance cameras are used throughout the building in common areas such as the library, halls, cafeteria, parking lot, and outside campus. - A Fairfield police officer is assigned to be present at FLHS every day to serve as both a resource to students and as security. - As part of the ongoing process to make the school more secure, students are forbidden from "pushing" open doors to let others into the school.
+Similarly, using objects to hold the door open is also forbidden.
+The consequence for such action is a Saturday detention.